The Enterprise Pivot: How Usage-Based Pricing Proves AI Product-Market Fit

 In Agreement

-• Coding agents have become daily tools for many developers, and that recurring professional use is a meaningful signal that the products solve real problems.
+- Coding agents have become daily tools for many developers, and that real usage supports the article's basic claim that there is meaningful demand.

 Opposed